ntallman/nathantallman.com/content/_index.md

           date_end: '2017-01-01'
           description: |2-
             Earned the academic rank of Associate Librarian.
-              * Lead a matrix team of library liaisons, archivists, records managers, technical librarians, repository developers, and other specialists (e.g., metadata, scholarly communication) in the planning, budgeting, strategy formation, and creation of digital content.
+              * Facilitated a matrix team of library liaisons, archivists, records managers, technical librarians, repository developers, and other specialists (e.g., metadata, scholarly communication) in the planning, budgeting, strategy formation, and creation of digital content.
               * Coordinated or performed all aspects of digital collection workflows including the creation and organization of digital objects; metadata creation and assignment; collection building through both batch and online methods; and quality control measures.
               * Lead initiatives to design strategies, processes, workflows, content architectures, and standards for curating the digital content of faculty, staff, and students.
               * Worked with the repository development team and steering group to develop strategies for digital preservation of repository content and teamed with archivists and liaisons to integrate preservation strategies into the curation of digital content.